Aiplanet: back on air

 Servers will be able to add new creatures without the client having to download and install anything.
 Users can travel from planet to planet by clicking on stars in the sky that represent other servers.

-As it comes from Dave´s words, his idea on the future of aiplanet comes so close to that of noctis that one can just wonder what would come out from a fusion in between them… something like spore, perhaps?
+Dave’s idea on the future of aiplanet comes so close to that of noctis that one can just wonder what would come out from a fusion in between them… something like spore, perhaps?
 Something I know for sure is that if I was Will Wright I would have already gotten both Dave an Alessandro into the project.

 Related Articles: